dirkschumacher/covid-19-indicators/README.md

 # covid-19-indicators
 Epidemiological Indicators of COVID-19.
-Just a list of Epi.
-Indicators for COVID-19.
-If you would like to add information, send a PR.
+If you would like to add information, have ideas or found a mistake, send a PR or open an issue.

 ## [Case Fatality Rate](https://en.wikipedia.org/wiki/Case_fatality_rate)